logo

 When we look at the samples that we would expect to map by ontology, but that don’t, after filtering for tissues and primary cells only, we see that there are just two types of samples:

-which is missingis_a: FF:0010164 ! human caudate nucleus - adult donor sample
+1. One sample FF:10379-105H1 which is missing is_a: FF:0010164 ! human caudate nucleus - adult donor sample in the FANTOM5 ontology file

-).
+2. 21 T-cell samples, all of which appear not to have been fully classified (i.e. contain the following line in the ontology file comment: Changed from previous label.
+TODO: full classification).
 I could map all of them to the term for T-cell, whereas someone with more knowledge of T-cells could more accurately map these samples to more specific cell types.

 I can use Ontolopy to add these mappings to the merged ontology to improve the by ontology mapping if I needed to: this would help me to find additional mappings, for example, to immune system as well as blood.

-7.5.1.5.2.
+6.5.1.5.2.
 Missing Uberon or CL annotation¶

 Example: Missing annotation Bronchus part_of some Lung